jakebellacera/dotfiles/README.md

 ## What's included

 * My custom configuration of various settings in macOS
-* My custom bash configuration.
+* My custom zsh configuration.
 * The latest version of vim, set to the default `EDITOR`, with my custom configuration, bundles, etc.
 * The latest version of git with my `.gitignore_global` set.